Murdaugh defense team wants judge to strike prosecution’s request for alibi - NewsBreak

 Related

 CHARLESTON, S.C.
-(WCSC) - A judge will weigh three motions filed by the defense team of former Lowcountry attorney Alex Murdaugh against claims from the South Carolina Attorney General’s Office that they are “without merit.”.
-Murdaugh is charged with two counts of murder in the deaths of his...
+(WCSC) - A state circuit court judge mostly sided with the South Carolina Attorney General’s Office Thursday, denying motions filed by the defense team of former Lowcountry attorney Alex Murdaugh.
+Murdaugh is charged with two counts of murder in the deaths of his wife, Maggie, and their...

 WTGS